Seweryn91/Data-Structures/README.md

 # Data-Structures
-Java implementation of Stack, Queue, Linked List (doubly- and singly-) and HashMap
+Java implementation of Stack, Queue, Array List, Linked List (doubly- and singly-) and HashTable.
+Each one is generic and kept simple.
+Test classes are included.